Skip to Main Content

 The Generosity Collective

-By pooling our donations and collectively deciding on grant recipients, we are able to create greater impact in the community than we could alone.
+By giving together, we can create greater impact in Springfield than we could alone.

 Why join the Generosity Collective?